ptarjan/webnumbr/numbrPlugins/README.txt

     params.txt  A complete example parameter list

 Special Inputs :
     $c          Configuration array.
-The "Model" for MVC coding.
+The "Model" for MVC coding
     $data       The data that was returned.
 Could be a single value or an array of [[timestamp, number],...)].
-Only useful for format and operation plugins.
+Only useful for format and operation plugins
     $params     An array of parameters to your function.
-In the form of array(key => value).
+In the form of array(key => value)

 Special Ouputs :
     $c          Configuration array
     $data       The output data.
-Applicable to operations.
+Applicable to operations

 Configuration :
     $c['ops']           Segmented operations into [name, [[key1, val1], ..]]